nationalarchives/tdr-design-documentation/README.md

 ## Progressive Enhancement
 We use a progressive enhancement approach in our development as described here https://github.com/nationalarchives/front-end-development-guide/blob/master/development-guide.md

-## Persona
-2021: Sarra and Pauline created and worked on the newest personas.

-2019/2020:
-Primary personas (those that directly interact with TDR):
-- Robert (Records Transfer Assistant)
-- Lisa (Digital Archivist)

-Secondary personas (do not directly interact with TDR but what happens in TDR will impact their work):
-- Franka (Transfer Adviser)
-- Zoe (TDR Admin)
-- Margret (Departmental Records Officer)

 ## User Journey
 The user journey is divided in three stages: